 In addition to normal accumulations of dust and dirt found in all homes with air ducts, there are homeowners that have the following should clean their air ducts more often:

 - occupants with allergies or asthma

 - water contamination or damage to the home or HVAC system

 Some homeowners are more sensitive to these contaminants than others.
 Allergy and asthma sufferers, as well as young children and the elderly, tend to be more susceptible to the types of poor indoor air quality that air duct cleaning can help address.

 Top Reasons Why You Should Clean Your Air Ducts

-NADCA’s rule of thumb for consumers is that “if your air ducts look dirty, they probably are,” and that dirty HVAC systems should be inspected by a reputable, certified HVAC professional.
-Below are some other reasons homeowners choose to have their air ducts cleaned.
+NADCA’s rule of thumb for consumers is that “if your air ducts look dirty, they probably are,” and dirty HVAC systems should be inspected and cleaned by a reputable, certified HVAC professional.
+Below are some other reasons why homeowners choose to have their air ducts cleaned.